andy-wagner/TargetCluster/README.md

 # TargetCluster

-#### A Clustering Utilities for collecting text-based statistic data with intuitive builder.
+#### A Clustering Utilities for collecting text-based statistic data with a intuitive builder.

 > cluster
 - A Package for implementing analyzing and clustering logics.